scalatra/scalatra-website/guides/formats/commands.md

  * A class to keep our custom String validations in.
  *
  * Note that it takes a FieldDescriptor[String] binding as a parameter.
- * This is so that we can pimp the FieldDescriptor.
+ * This is so that we can extend the FieldDescriptor.
  */
 class TodosStringValidations(b: FieldDescriptor[String]) {